With Proxyclick you have the option to allow certain users to create visits on behalf of other users.

 - Being an "Assistant to" does not require belonging to the "Assistant" user group.
 The feature can be used by all users of the system regardless of the user group they belong to

 - Calendar integrations set the invitation sender as Host.
-Whether you are using the generic calendar integration or the Outlook add-in to create visits, bare in mind that the sender of the invitation will be defined as the host for the visit.
+Whether you are using the generic calendar integration or the Outlook add-in to create visits, bear in mind that the sender of the invitation will be defined as the host for the visit.
 The visit can be edited from the dashboard after the meeting request is sent, but the invitation will show the sender as a host for the meeting

 - One user can have only one Personal Assistant, and one user can be the Personal Assistant to multiple users